 To make sure your drinking water is clean and safe, PWC's two Water Treatment Facilities - P.O.
 Hoffer and Glenville Lake - use advanced technology and proven methods to process the water we provide.
-In 2022, we treated 9 billion gallons of water!
-To ensure strict compliance with EPA regulations, we continuously monitor our water quality which involves performing more than 150,000 tests a year.
+In 2022, we treated over 9 billion gallons of water for our customers!
+To ensure strict compliance with EPA regulations and to ensure the safety of the water we provide, we continuously monitor our water quality by performing more than 150,000 tests a year.